suvangi2205/fetchapi/README.md

 # fetchapi
-Top 10 json objects of an api is fetched and rendered on webpage
+Top 10 json objects of an api is fetched and rendered on webpage which runs on localhost